yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps_02.md

      ![Azure Resource Group containing cloud resources to which GitHub will deploy containers via the workflows defined in previous steps.](media/hol-ex2-task1-step5-1.png "Azure Resource Group")

- 6. Open the `seed-cosmosdb.ps1` PowerShell script in the `C:\Workspaces\lab\mcw-continuous-delivery-lab-files\infrastructure` folder of your lab files GitHub repository and replace your GitHub username in  `$githubRepo = "Your github repository name here"` variable.
+ 6. Open the `seed-cosmosdb.ps1` PowerShell script in the `C:\Workspaces\lab\mcw-continuous-delivery-lab-files\infrastructure` folder of your lab files GitHub repository and replace your GitHub username in  `$githubAccount = "Your github account name here` variable.

      >**Note:** We have already updated the $studentprefix in this file with the required value.

     ```pwsh
     $studentprefix = "deploymentID"
     $githubAccount = "Your github account name here"
-    $githubRepo = "mcw-continuous-delivery-lab-files"
     $resourcegroupName = "fabmedical-rg-" + $studentprefix
     $cosmosDBName = "fabmedical-cdb-" + $studentprefix
     ```